 - Share the MAS Jane's Walk NYC Facebook event page on your wall or invite your friends to join. - Post on social media so your friends hear directly from you in your own words.
 Aim for three mentions to drive participation: one post a few weeks out announcing your walk, one post a week or so out inviting people to join you, and one post the day of or night before expressing your excitement about being part of Jane's Walk.
-Make sure all of your posts link to your Jane's Walk listing on mas.org so people know how to join in. - Share fun videos or stories from your activity on your social media and tag MAS!
-We may repost what you have shared! - Share an announcement by email or on local neighborhood boards, physical or virtual.
+Make sure all of your posts link to your Jane's Walk listing on mas.org so people know how to join in. - Share fun videos or stories from your walk on your social media and tag MAS!
+We may repost what you have shared! - Share an announcement by email or on local neighborhood boards, physical or virtual (MAS will provide printable flyers along with some other goodies ahead of the festival!)
 Remember people in both your personal and professional networks may be interested.